How to Create Content Without Burning Out

 Friday – MOFU again

-But the more I followed the schedule, the more disconnected I felt from what I was saying.
+It looked balanced on paper.
+But the more I followed it, the more disconnected I felt from what I was saying.

-I was filling slots, whether or not I had something true to say.
+I was filling slots, not sharing something true.

-From there, I’d let the idea expand, if the energy was there:
+From there, I would let the idea expand if the energy was there:

 → A blog post to deepen it